Greevee/DashBoard/README.md

 ##Introduction
 This is a Net.ASP Webpage which allows Monitoring of a local PC.
+It is for ppl like me, the ones that love watching the hardwhile gaming.
+If combined with a medium-large smartphone and a G910 (Logitech) the experience is awesome : )
 Included moduls will be:
 	-Hardware
 	-Teamspeak 3